 A teen's first year behind the wheel is critical

 That's why Michigan - and other states across the country - have adopted Graduated Driver Licensing (GDL) laws for teen drivers.

 - Teens face the greatest risk of crashing during their first year of driving.
 One out of every five licensed 16-year-olds will be in a vehicle crash.

-- Crashes are the leading cause of death for teens across the United States.
+- Crashes are one of the leading causes of death for teens across the United States.

 - Teen drivers have less experience on the road than older drivers and often don't understand the risks of driving as well.